aframevr/aframe/docs/components/loading-screen.md

 ---
-title: loader
+title: loading-screen
 type: components
 layout: docs
 parent_section: components
 examples: []
 ---

-The loader component configures the loading screen visual style.
+The loading screen component configures the loading screen visual style.

 To configure the style of the loader title bar one can redefine `.a-loader-title` style.
 The example below sets the text color to red:

 ```css
  .a-loader-title {
    color: red;
  }
 ```

+The title text is set to whatever is in `document.title` or `<title></title>`.

 ## Example